trstringer/trstringer.github.io/_posts/2023-04-01-leetcode-prep-senior-plus.md

 Medium problems are mostly what you'll see out in the wild, and because of that I primarily focused on mediums.

+## Use the language you're most comfort with

+You'll see a lot of advice floating around that you should use Python for DSA problems.
+I don't doubt that Python is the best language given all things equal, but all languages are not equal for an experienced software engineer.
+We all have our language that we're currently more comfortable with (likely the one we're using daily).
+If that's Python, great!
+If not, that's also fine.
+Just use that.

+As an example, Go is the language I've been using the most for quite some time now.
+Even with a lot of familiarity and past experience with Python, Go is my more natural language right now.
+So I use Go.

 ## You might end up enjoying LeetCode

 Something I really like to do is sudoku.
 It is fun and challenging, and really exercises my brain.
 Another thing that is a brain challenge for me that I really enjoy is the game [Rush Hour](https://www.thinkfun.com/products/rush-hour/).
 I found that LeetCode problems gave me a similar challenge and satisfaction.
 Sudoku, Rush Hour, and LeetCode are brain intensive activites that I can casually spend 10 minutes to an hour on (depending on difficulty) with a similar experience.
 Because of that, LeetCode questions became an enjoyable daily activity for me, not something I dreaded.